aphitorite/Logsort/README.md

 ## Introduction

 Logsort is a novel practical in-place stable O(n log n) quicksort.
-The algorithm uses O(log n) space, hence the name, which many consider to be in-place despite not being the optimal O(1).
-Unlike well-known in-place stable sorts, such as std::stable_sort, which are O(n log² n), Logsort is asymptotically optimal.
+The algorithm uses O(log n) space, hence the name, which many already consider to be in-place despite not being the optimal O(1).
+Unlike well-known in-place stable sorts which are O(n log² n), such as std::stable_sort, Logsort is asymptotically optimal.

 To see Logsort's practical performance, jump to [Results](https://github.com/aphitorite/Logsort#Results).